Psychology

 Time will tell whether transpersonal psychology can gather enough evidence to be universally considered a reliable way to help people.
 Until then, it can be used as a complementary approach to traditional therapy.

-If you are interested in learning more about transpersonal psychology and how it can be used to help people, consider checking out our Psychology Program Overview or speaking with Admissions Advisor to learn more about our psychology programs.
+If you are interested in learning more about transpersonal psychology and how it can be used to help people, consider checking out our Graduate School of Psychology or speaking with Admissions Advisor to learn more about our psychology programs.

 References: